-Formed in 1986, the trio was led by vocalist Lady Miss Kier (born Kier Kirby in Youngstown, Ohio) and fleshed out by a pair of DJs, Super DJ Dmitry (a classically-trained guitarist and Russian emigre born Dmitry Brill) and Jungle DJ Towa Towa (born Doug Wa-Chung in Tokyo, Japan).
+Formed in 1986, the trio was led by vocalist Lady Miss Kier (born Kier Kirby in Youngstown, Ohio) and fleshed out by a pair of DJs, Super DJ Dmitry (a classically-trained guitarist and Russian emigre born Dmitry Brill) and Jungle DJ Towa Towa (born Chung Dong-hwa in Yokohama, Japan).
 Fusing house, techno, rap, ambient and funk music with an outrageous visual flair largely influenced by the Lower East Side's drag-queen community (Kier's fondness for Fluevog platform shoes helped the 1970s fashion revival gather steam), Deee-Lite became hugely popular among New York club denizens, and the trio's own unique cultural make-up earned them a following which ignored racial and sexual boundaries.

-Kier and Dmitry enlisted DJ Ani for 1994's "Dewdrops in the Garden", a sensual outing influenced by the growing rave culture.
+Kier and Dmitry enlisted DJ Ani (previously know as, On-E) for 1994's Dewdrops In The Garden, a sensual outing influenced by the growing rave culture.
 After recording the album, the band did one final world tour.
 With minimal record label support, Deee-Lite still managed to have a sellout world tour—consequently, "Dewdrops in the Garden" sold more records than "Infinity Within".
-1996 saw a release of a remix compilation, "Sampladelic Relics & Dancefloor Oddities".
+1996 saw a release of a remix compilation, Sampladelic Relics & Dancefloor Oddities.